sam-gowland/growth_rates/README.md

 As many other non-essential column labels and attributes as desired can be designated, with analysis automatically using variable attributes from all columns except "Well" to identify sample replicates.
 If multiple plates/experiments are being analyzed at once, it is recommended to ensure that column labels are consistent across all plates.

-**DO NOT DESIGNATE** label variable attribute columns as any of the following, as these labels are generated and used internally by the program:\
+**DO NOT DESIGNATE** column labels as any of the following, as these labels are generated and used internally by the program:\
  ["Assay", "Temperature", "Value, "Experiment"]